eXaminator/kanka-foundry/README.md

 This is a module which integrates [Kanka.io](https://kanka.io), a free worldbuilding and tabletop RPG campaign management tool, with [Foundry Virtual Tabletop](http://foundryvtt.com), allowing you to import entities written in Kanka as journal entries into Foundry VTT.
-This module imports full Kanka entities, including their main entry text, image relations and other data.
-This is not an official module but a fan creation by someone who uses both Kanka and Foundry VTT.
+This module imports full Kanka entities, including their main entry text, image, relations and other data.
+This is not an official module, but a fan creation by someone who uses both Kanka and Foundry VTT.

 <img width="49%" alt="Screenshot of a journal entry after importing it from Kanka." src="./docs/assets/character.png" /><img width="49%" alt="Screenshot of the relation tab of a character after importing it." src="./docs/assets/character_relations.png" />